 I’m a software engineer, and I understand how you feel working with a product manager.
 With my years of experience, I’ve met some fantastic Product Managers (PMs) as well as a few bad ones.
 Every day, I work with the Product Manager, and I understand how you feel.
 It’s tough to continue working on a project when the two people have a strained relationship.
 That’s why, in this essay, I’d like to offer some advice on working with PM as a software engineer.

 Working with product managers might be difficult for two reasons: The first is that if he doesn’t have an engineering background, he might not understand the level of complexity you’re dealing with at work, leading to a lack of respect.
 Secondly, if he started his career as an engineer, it would be annoying to see him talk about his capacity and comprehension.
 In reality, he had no idea of what he’s talking about how blockchains, big data, or artificial intelligence work.

 As a result, you’ll require soft skills and communication abilities to integrate with the software development team.

-It is the worst thing to hear PM say “it’s just a simple button, can’t you finish it in one hour?”
-Those words imply the work is easy, you are not capable, that’s why it feels so humiliating that he can’t appreciate the complexity of your work.
+The first common pitfall is that the PM is unaware of the technological issues.
+The worst thing is hearing the PM says, “It’s only a simple button.”
+“Are you sure you can’t finish it in five minutes?”
+Those comments imply that the work is simple; you are incompetent, which is why it feels so embarrassing that he doesn’t understand the depth of your work.

-Think of software development as a team sport.
-PM is just a role of the team, such as gatekeeper, who can’t survive without the left guard, center, running back etc in the football field.
-It is a team sport, so you need the mindset of a team with communication, collaboration and leadership to drive towards the common goal.
+Consider software development to be a team sport.
+PM is just another team player on the football field, like the gatekeeper, who can’t exist without the left guard, centre, running back, and so on.
+Because it is a team sport, you must have a team mindset that includes communication, collaboration, and leadership to achieve a common goal.